jimhall/jimhall.github.io/_posts/2020-07-29-ssh-xdisplay-oel7.md

 using `systemctl restart sshd.service` and go figure X displaying applications to my Mac work now.

-This seems to be an unfortunate side effect of trying to maintain configuration file stability with a baseline release of an operating system.
+What seems strange to me is that this bug seems to have been filed and fixed with OpenSSH 5.3 and identified as an issue in RH 6 back in 2014.
+I am running an equivalent to RH 7 and OpenSSH 7.4, but the `AddressFamily any` is still the default in `/usr/ssh/sshd_config` file and *still* breaks X displaying applications.

-The bug seems to have been fixed with OpenSSH 5.3 and even though this specific system is patched and now running OpenSSH 7.4, I still had to tweak the `/usr/ssh/sshd_config` file.
+My Linux-fu is too weak to sort out when `AddressFamily any` does not break X displaying applications.